sitewhere/sitewhere-documentation/docs/guide/sending-data.md

 | deviceTypeToken | A token that specifiies the `Device Type` being registered |
 | metadata        | The metadata of the device being registered                |

+### Send Device Measurement with JSON

+SiteWhere supports storing measurements related to a device as event data.
+The JSON format for sending a device measurement is shown below:

 ```json
 {
   "type":"DeviceMeasurement",